HylandSoftware/Hot-Potato/CONTRIBUTING.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

+## Visual Studio Version

+Make sure you have Visual Studio 2022 or higher installed.
+This is recommended for now, but will be mandatory as we migrate to .NET 6.0.

 ## Testing

 We expect all pull requests to have some amount of automated testing.
 Moreso, this repository uses a trunk based branching model, so it is imperative that all changes be appropriately and completely tested before merging into master.
 Any pull request without automated tests may be declined immediately.